 for coupling via the N-terminus of the biochemical species

 Aldehyde groups react immediately with the NH2-terminus of biochemical species to form a covalent bond with the surface (420 kJ/mol).
 In an intermediate state the Aldehydes form an instable Imine-group with the Amines (Schiff-base).
-Therefore, we recommend reducing the Imines with Sodium Borhydride to form stable Amines.
+It is also possible to reduce the Imines with Sodium Borhydride to form stable Amines.

-PolyAn equips glass slides and polymer slides with 3D-Aldehyde surfaces.
+PolyAn equips glass slides, coverslips and polymer slides with 3D-Aldehyde surfaces.
 Please do not hesitate to contact us, if you would like to functionalize a different format or substrate with our 3D-Aldehyde surface.